Choosing a care home

 There are a number of care homes in Newcastle that you can choose from that match your needs, depending upon availability.

-If Community Health & Social Care Direct agree that a care home is good option for you they will try their best to accommodate you in the care home of your choice as long as:
+If Newcastle City Council agrees that a care home is the right option for you they will try their best to accommodate you in the care home of your choice as long as:

 - the home meets the needs identified from your needs assessment;

-- the home does not charge more than the price Newcastle City Council would normally pay for a person with your needs;
+- the home does not charge more than the price the Council would normally pay for a person with your needs;

 - there is a space available for you in the home; and

-- the accommodation provider is willing to enter into a contract on Newcastle City Council’s usual terms.
+- the accommodation provider is willing to enter into a contract on the Council’s usual terms.

 Care Quality Commission has a list of all registered care homes in Newcastle.
 They provide free, independent reports on the quality of homes to help you make an informed choice.